- Unit I: Video Section: Inexperienced Teacher with an Elementary Class

 - Unit 2: Video Section: More Experienced Teacher with a Pre-Intermediate Class

 - How to spot when a teacher contributes to students’ errors

-- How to manage disruptive behaviour
+- How to manage disruptive behavior

 - The do’s and don’ts of dealing with student errors

 - How to use a student’s work to make your own teaching better

 - How to become a skilled observer of both another teacher and yourself

 - How to analyze your own teaching skills

 - How to provide constructive feedback to a colleague – and how to use this to make YOU a better teacher

 - What to do when students fail to understand instructions